vvscode/docs/docs/tutorials/ruby/number-verification-and-two-factor-authentication-in-an-android-app-part-2.md

 >
 > To verify numbers even easier, check out our [Verification SDK](https://www.sinch.com/products/verification/sms/)

-In this part of the tutorial, you will build an Android client app that uses the verification API you built in `part 1 <ruby-on-rails-authentication>`.
+In this part of the tutorial, you will build an Android client app that uses the verification API you built in [part 1](doc:ruby-on-rails-authentication).

 Your finished app will look like this:
 ![app-screen.png](https://files.readme.io/3ca9504-app-screen.png)